subratb/AuthenticationLab/SingleSignOn/README.md

 dotnet new web -n app -o .
 ```
 We are going to use `SignOutAsync`,`OpenIdConnectResponseType` and authentication schemes from `Microsoft.AspNetCore.Authentication.OpenIdConnect` nuget package.
 Add them now.

 We are also going to use `AddStackExchangeRedisCache` from `Microsoft.Extensions.Caching.StackExchangeRedis` nuget package.
 Add them now.

+We are also going to use `PersistKeysToStackExchangeRedis` from `Microsoft.AspNetCore.DataProtection.StackExchangeRedis` nuget package.
+Add them now.
 ```bash
 dotnet add package Microsoft.AspNetCore.Authentication.OpenIdConnect dotnet add package Microsoft.Extensions.Caching.StackExchangeRedis